erwbgy/puppet-tomcat/README.md

 *filestore*: The Puppet filestore location where the Tomcat tarball and Jolokia war file are downloaded from.
 Default: 'puppet:///files/tomcat'

+*gclog_enabled*:  Whether or not Garbage Collector logging is enabled.
+Default:
+'false'

+*gclog_numfiles*: The number of garbage collector log files to keep.
+Default:
+'5'

+*gclog_filesize*: The maximum size of a garbage collector log file before it is rotated.
+Default: '100M'

 *group*: The user''s primary group.
 Default: 'tomcat',

 *java_home*: The base directory of the JDK installation to be used.
 Default: